TensorCraft/ColorGameBackend/README.md

 # ColorGameBackend
-A color game website to explore how attention effect us for Cognitive Science course.
+A color game website for Cognitive Science course to explore how attention effect us.